Rethinking the Thinking about Strategy

 8. Entrainment Breaking.
 A strategy to loosen the minds of experts and professionals stuck or locked in old paradigms.
 Force a move into the Chaotic domain with a disruptive action to shake things up.
 Once a willingness to let go is achieved, move to the Complex domain to explore new ideas.

 9. Liberation.
-Move from the Simple domain into Disorder, then through the Complex domain and ending in the Complicated domain.
+Move from the Obvious domain into Disorder, then through the Complex domain and ending in the Complicated domain.
 An example is changing an long-held but outdated best practice or engrained bureaucratic norm.
 A more extreme example is a total organization restructuring.

 10. Immunization.
-A fall into the Chaotic domain followed by an immediate return to the Simple domain.
+A fall into the Chaotic domain followed by an immediate return to the Obvious domain.
 One example is damage control and fast restoration after an unexpected negative event.
 Also can be a devious strategy used by political leaders who feel the need to improve popularity.
 A crisis is purposely created.
 The leader takes decisive action and is perceived as a hero restoring order for the masses.

 Blog: Chucking SVA out of my Strategy toolbox